guyogev/express_passport_jwt_blog_post/README.md

   };
 ```
 ### Testing
-Thats it, we can now use tools such as cUrl, postman to check our setup
+Thats it, we can now use tools such as cUrl or Postman to check our setup:
   - POST `/authenticate` with email/password params should return a JWT token.
   - GET `/user/index` with the token in the cookies or Authorization header will give us the user list